Thursday 31.7.2014 359km Total:791km

 I mean it not like I've was completely oblivious to the fact that we where going to a cold place, the Ice in the name kind of gives that away but still, this is supposed to be high summer here.

 It's not just a little chilly either, it's absolutely freezing.
-I'm talking ex wife's heart kind of cold.
+It's was frikking colder than my ex wife's heart.

 I'm so glad I bit the bullet and ordered a Keiss heated jacket liner, and can only come to the conclusion that the guy who stated in a review that you'll never need the highest setting has obviously never been to Iceland.